 The Nuclear Plant Safety course is intended for degree-holding engineers and scientists who have some knowledge of nuclear facility technology and who are or will be participating directly in the design, construction, operation, or regulatory safety review of nuclear installations such as large or small modular power reactors.
 It will be of particular interest to technically trained representatives of the electrical power industry from utilities and vendors, Nuclear Regulatory commissions, Department of Energy facilities, reactor or reactor component fabricators, safety evaluators, and other technically trained personnel interested in obtaining an overall view of reactor safety.

-Laptops (or tablets) with the ability to display PDF files are required for this course.
+Laptops (or tablets) with the ability to display PDF files are required for this course, as well as a web-enabled camera and microphone.

 Links & Resources